pres-alt/LoremIpsum/README.md

 👍

-Missing some that are on the computer that I was on
+Missing some that are on the computer that I was on, they didn't upload for some reason

 vigenere_decrypted for example